-Following a final judging day at Sky Head Quarters on Monday 22nd November, where each of the 6 finalists faced 4 panels of industry experts and operators, Jason and Chris Black from the Pityme Inn in Wadebridge, were named as the champions!
+Following a final judging day at Sky Head Quarters on Monday 20th June, where each of the 6 finalists faced 3 panels of industry experts and operators, Amanda and Nick Hemming from the Heron Inn, Malpas, were named as the champions!

-Chris and Jason had been strong competitors from the start, which saw them score highly across all areas including mystery customer visits and web and social media audits, as well as their on-site judging visit from judges Sue Allen and Paul Pavli.
+Nick and Amanda had been strong competitors from the start, which saw them score highly across all areas including mystery customer visits and web and social media audits, as well as their on-site judging visit from judges Sue Allen and Ashley McCarthy.
 Their performance on the final judging day sealed the deal for these fantastic operators who have proved they have what it takes to be the best licensees in the UK.

 Damian Saunders, Managing Director of Sky Business said:

-“A huge congratulations to Jason and Chris for winning the Licensee of the Year Award.
-Sky is delighted to sponsor this award and play a part in recognising the individuals that have achieved so much in the industry, particularly after the incredible challenges they have faced over the last 18 months.”
+“A huge congratulations to Amanda and Nick for winning the Licensee of the Year Award in 2022.
+Sky is delighted to sponsor this award and play a part in recognising the individuals that have achieved so much in the industry, particularly after the incredible challenges they have faced over the last 2 years.”

 Steve Alton, Chief Executive of the BII commented:

-“I’d like to offer a massive congratulations to Chris and Jason on behalf of myself and the whole team here at the BII, including our fantastic judges.
-This is the most rigorous and intense competition in our industry, but it was clear to the judges that they had the dedication and passion deserving of a Licensee of the Year winner.
-I’d also like to congratulate our other finalists, as getting to the finals of this competition is an incredible achievement in itself.
+“I’d like to offer a massive congratulations to Nick and Amanda on behalf of myself and the whole team here at the BII, including our fantastic judges.
+This is the most rigorous and intense competition in our industry, and to win from the largest field of nominations we have ever seen, is truly remarkable.
+I’d also like to congratulate our other incredible finalists, as getting to the finals of this competition is an incredible achievement in itself.
 The friendships they have all formed in the last 2 days has been fantastic to see, and we will be sharing more of the best practice from all of our finalists over the coming year.”

 The BII would also like to thank everyone who entered this year’s competition, despite the huge challenges they faced during the course of the pandemic.
-The LOYA competition will return to its original place in the calendar next year, so they will be launching their hunt for the future winners in a short few weeks in January 2022!
+The LOYA competition will return in 2023, launching in January.

 Notes to the editor: